hall-lab/svtyper/README.md

 ## Troubleshooting

-Many common issues are related to abnormal insert size distributions of read-pairs in the BAM file.
-SVTyper provides methods to assess and visualize the characterstics of sequencing libraries.
+Many common issues are related to abnormal insert size distributions in the BAM file.
+SVTyper provides methods to assess and visualize the characteristics of sequencing libraries.

 Running SVTyper with the `-l` flag creates a JSON file with essential metrics on a BAM file.
 SVTyper will sample the first N reads for the file (1 million by default) to parse the libraries, read groups, and insert size histograms.
 This can be done in the absence of a VCF file.
 ```